 LED lighting.
 Not only are LED lights more efficient and environmentally sound, they save money in the long-term as they require less power to operate.
 Developers are working on new current sources, such as CL2, that are making LED lights even more efficient as well as more reliable and safer.

 Rapid Demonetization.
 Over the last decade alone, we have seen the cost of many common products and services drop.
 Take, for example, photography.
 Taking photos used to be a costly process, from purchasing cameras and film to the development costs.
-Now, most everyone has a phone in their pocket via their mobile device, and can take photos whenever they wish, without worrying about the cost.
+Now, most everyone has a phone in their pocket via their mobile device and can take photos whenever they wish, without worrying about the cost.
 Other industries that have been demonetized, at least in some part, in the last few years are classified advertising (thanks to Craigslist), hotels (thanks to AirBnB and HomeAway), and retail (thanks to Amazon.)
-The result is a lower cost of goods and services, and the opportunity for new businesses.
+The result is a lower cost of goods and services as well as the opportunity for new businesses.

 Robotics.
 Or more accurately, artificial intelligence has significant potential for reducing the cost of living.
 For example, there is a study underway in the UK by Google and the National Health Service using AI with kidney disease patients to better predict the likelihood of kidney failure.
 In other hospitals, robots equipped with video screens are making bedside visits with patients, allowing patients to receive better care and reducing the costs of healthcare.
 AI is also being used to improve transportation — we aren’t too far away from a world of driverless cars, which has the potential to revolutionize public transportation.